What we do

 Trigger point acupuncture is the insertion of needles into active trigger points or "knots" located within muscles.
 These tight bands can cause pain locally or along the referral pattern of that muscle.
 We use advanced techniques to locate and precisely needle these points creating a release of the muscle and elmination of pain.

-My treatment philosophy is quite simple... first assess and identify the root cause of your pain and dysfunction.
-Since ALL pain arises from dysfunction we look to improve the environment (sleep, muscular tension, dysfunctional patterns, movement patterns) in order to allow your body to properly heal.
+My treatment philosophy is quite simple...
+First we assess and identify the root cause of your pain and dysfunction.
+Since ALL pain arises from dysfunction we look to improve the years of built up adaptations in your body (sleep, muscular tension, dysfunctional patterns, movement patterns) in order to allow your body to properly heal.
 I use traditional acupuncture, neurofunctional acupuncture, dry needling, Neuro kinetic therapy, tuina and cupping to maximize treatments.